Reno, NV Financial Advisor

 If you're building a financial foundation after a move — or want to ensure your plan reflects your new Nevada reality — we'd love to talk.
 The first conversation is complimentary and no-obligation.

-Look for an SEC-registered RIA (Registered Investment Advisor) who is fee-based and legally obligated to act in your interest.
-GK Wealth Management is a fee-based fiduciary RIA in Reno, NV — managing $285M+ for business owners and families across Northern Nevada.
+Look for an SEC-registered RIA (Registered Investment Advisor) that is fee-only and required to act in your best interest when providing investment advisory services.
+GK Wealth Management is a fee-only fiduciary RIA in Reno, NV — managing $285M+ for business owners and families across Northern Nevada.
 You can verify our registration at adviserinfo.sec.gov (firm #296847).

 Nevada has no state income tax (vs. California's rate of up to 13.3%), no state capital gains tax, no estate or inheritance tax, and generally lower property taxes.
 For a high-income earner or investor with significant capital gains, the annual tax savings from establishing Nevada residency can easily reach five or six figures.